vinh-tran1/used-car-predictor/README.md

-# used-car-predictor
+# MATH 222 Final Project: Used Car Price Predictor

+## Project Description
-web app that implements linear regression model to predict used car prices
+1. We built a linear regression model to predict car price
+2. We loaded this model into a webapp so that users can input features and the model will predict price